scikit-image/scikit-image/.github/SUPPORT.md

 ### Developer Discussion

-Discussions related to scikit-image development can also be raised with the scikit-image tag on the [Scientific Python discourse site](https://discuss.scientific-python.org/c/contributor/skimage).
+Discussions related to scikit-image development can also be raised with the scikit-image tag on the [Scientific Python Discourse forum](https://discuss.scientific-python.org/c/contributor/skimage).